amaesanchez/Friender/README.md

 npm start
 ```

-Will be running on localhost 3001.
+Will be running on localhost:3001.

 ## Env variables
 Note: You will need to create an AWS account to populate the following fields in the .env